 - Ligament damage to one or more thumbs where heavy lifting is involved.

 - Crushed thumbs where heavy items fall onto the hand or thumb.

 - Cuts and lacerations to the thumb or thumbs involving cooks, chefs or restaurant staff.

-These types of accident, on their own, don’t constitute a valid claim for compensation but if it can be shown that they were caused because of a lack of training, inadequate equipment, lack of safety equipment or damaged machinery then it would be more likely that we could help you with a claim.
+These types of accidents, on their own, don’t constitute a valid claim for compensation but if it can be shown that they were caused because of inadequate training, inappropriate equipment, lack of safety equipment or damaged machinery then it would be more likely that we could help you with a claim.

 Losing part of any digit, especially on the thumb, can be life changing and affect everyday life as well as the type of work you’re able to complete which means compensation should be sought to allow you to make adjustments and to aid recovery.